yanekyuk/ders/LING334/MidtermI_.md

 States that language acquisition is a product of problem-solving mechanism of mind and children solve it the same way that they solve any other problems.

-- Developmenta systems approach: Early developments and/or genetically based characteristics in one domain provide the foundation for subsequent developments in other domains.
+- Developmental systems approach: Early developments and/or genetically based characteristics in one domain provide the foundation for subsequent developments in other domains.
 - Dynamic systems theory: Language emerges as a result of the <u>continuous interaction of the components of the system and the environment</u>.
 Language abilities over developmental time and the moment-to-moment processes that occur as the child assembles words and longer utterances. <u>Transitory states</u>?

 #### Review